thecredibleway/thecredibleway-com/docs/faq/questions/why-worry-about-eternity-if-life-after-death-cant-be-proved.md

 them and allowed them to touch His wounds.**

-The [crucifixion](../../jesus/crediblilty/the-crucifixion.mdx) and the [resurrection](../../jesus/crediblilty/the-resurrection.md) and his subsequent appearance to numerous individuals over a period of 40 days, testify of Jesus' divine nature and confirms His victory over sin and death - hence the Apostle Paul clearly says that if Christ had not been raised from the dead, then nothing else matters: no hope, no future, nothing!
+The [crucifixion](../../jesus/crediblilty/the-crucifixion.mdx) and the [resurrection](../../jesus/crediblilty/the-resurrection.md) and His subsequent appearance to numerous individuals over a period of 40 days, testify of Jesus' divine nature and confirms His victory over sin and death - hence the Apostle Paul clearly says that if Christ had not been raised from the dead, then nothing else matters: no hope, no future, nothing!
 It is our sincere hope that each